mrpeerat/Thai-Sentence-Vector-Benchmark/README.md

 - Does not require any annotated dataset
 - The performance of XLM-R (unsupervised) and m-Distil-BERT (trained on > 1B sentences) are similar (1% difference in correlation)

-# What’s about Supervised Learning?
+# What about Supervised Learning?
-- We recommend [sentence-bert](https://github.com/UKPLab/sentence-transformers), which you can train with NLI, STS, triplet, contrastive, etc.
+- We recommend [sentence-bert](https://github.com/UKPLab/sentence-transformers), which you can train with NLI, STS, triplet loss, contrastive loss, etc.

 # Benchmark
 - We use [STS-B translated ver.](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/sts-test_th.csv) in which we translate STS-B from [SentEval](https://github.com/facebookresearch/SentEval) by using google-translate.